 Here is a situation you probably experienced a number of times.
-You are working tirelessly to generate new leads, create the best prospecting strategy, write the perfect outreach email.
-You send the emails expecting high response rates but there is no answer.
-Do not lose your hope.
-It’s time to get familiar with the effectiveness of follow-up emails.
+You are working tirelessly to generate new leads, create the best prospecting strategy, and write the perfect outreach email.

 Statistics suggest that only 24% of sales emails are opened but just 20% of leads are followed up.
-In fact, a campaign with just 1 follow-up mail can convert 22% more prospects.
-This means there is a massive loss of potential opportunities.
-Also, it tells us that the fear of seeming annoying to prospects or getting rejected can discourage further contact.
+In fact, a campaign with just 1 follow-up email can convert 22% more prospects.

-Another reason why follow-up emails aren’t getting the respect they deserve is the fact that marketers spend most of the time creating first impression emails and not focusing enough on persistent methods of contact.
+Another reason why follow-up emails aren’t getting the respect they deserve is the fact that marketers spend most of the time creating first-impression emails and not focusing enough on persistent methods of contact.

 So, how should you start?